weilingx46/workshop-sassy-hugo/README.md

 You should see that the new archetype is in use.

 **In each post you had previously, you will need to add the `type: "post"` field to the frontmatter.**
-This field is in our new archetype, but was not in the default when those posts were created.
+This field is in our new archetype, but was not in the default archetype when those posts were created.

 Now we can get to building out our theme a bit.